sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 filled in with the special value `Global`, which is also written as `*`.

-`*` is a universal fallback for all scope axes, but its direct use should be reversed to sbt and plugin authors in most cases.
+`*` is a universal fallback for all scope axes, but its direct use should be reserved to sbt and plugin authors in most cases.

 ### Referring to scopes in a build definition